dlvm-team/dlvm-team.github.io/index.md

 # Introduction

-The umbrella project **DLVM** introduces an end-to-end system from safe neural network DSLs to heterogeneous parallel code generation, demonstrating a new infrastructure for modern deep learning software.
+Deep learning software demands reliability and performance.
+However, many of the existing deep learning frameworks are software libraries that act as an unsafe DSL in Python and a computation graph interpreter.

-DLVM Core is a design and implementation of a compiler infrastructure that consists of linear algebra operators, automatic differentiation, domain-specific optimizations and a code generator targeting heterogeneous parallel hardware.
+We present DLVM, a design and implementation of a compiler infrastructure with a linear algebra intermediate representation, algorithmic differentiation by adjoint code generation, domain-specific optimizations and a code generator targeting GPU via LLVM.

-DLVM is designed to support the development of neural network DSLs, with both AOT and JIT compilation.
+Designed as a modern compiler IR inspired by LLVM and SIL, DLVM IR is more modular and more generic than existing deep learning compiler IRs, and supports deep learning DSLs with high expressivity.
+With our prototypical deep learning DSLs embedded in Swift, we argue that the DLVM system enables a form of modular, safe and performant toolkits for deep learning.

+---

-**DLVM** started as a research project at University of Illinois at Urbana-Champaign, and is now driven by a small [community](http://dlvm.org/people) of researchers and developers.
+DLVM started as a research project at University of Illinois at Urbana-Champaign, and is now driven by a small [community](http://dlvm.org/people) of researchers and developers.
 Most projects will be open-source later this year.